oma3dao/iwps-specification/.github/ISSUE_TEMPLATE/oma3-spec-feedback-template.md

 ---

-I agree that submitting the below feedback is a form of participation in an OMA3 working group and I agree to abide by the OMA3 Participation Agreement as described in more detail in this repository's README.
+KEEP THIS TEXT:  I agree that submitting the below feedback is a form of participation in an OMA3 working group and I agree to abide by the OMA3 Participation Agreement as described in more detail in this repository's README.